ASN Aircraft accident Douglas C-47B Dakota IV (DC-3) 986 Goose Bay Airport, NL (YYR)

 MSN: 32681/15933

-Crew:Fatalities: 0 / Occupants:
+Fatalities:Fatalities: 0 / Occupants:

-Aircraft damage: Substantial
+Aircraft damage: Substantial, written off

-Location:Goose Bay Airport, NL (YYR) ( Canada)
+Location:Goose Bay Airport, NL (YYR) - Canada

-Phase: Landing (LDG)
+Phase: Landing

 Nature:Military

-Departure airport:Glasgow-Prestwick Airport (PIK/EGPK), United Kingdom
+Departure airport:Glasgow-Prestwick Airport (PIK/EGPK)

-Destination airport:Goose Bay Airport, NL (YYR/CYYR), Canada
+Destination airport:Goose Bay Airport, NL (YYR/CYYR)

 Narrative: